-BU Survey of Business Uncertainty
+SBUSurvey of BusinessUncertainty

-Monthly Report: July 2024

-Based on survey responses from 8-19 July 2024

-David Altig, Jose Maria Barrero, Nicholas Bloom, Steven J. Davis, Kevin Foster, Brent H. Meyer, and Emil Mihaylov

-Headline Results July 2024 Survey of Business Uncertainty

-- 1. Sales revenue growth expectations have returned to their prepandemic average.
+Federal Reserve Bank of Atlanta Monthly Report: August 2024 Based on survey responses from 12-23 August 2024 David Altig, Jose Maria Barrero, Nicholas Bloom, Steven J. Davis, Kevin Foster, Brent H. Meyer, and Emil Mihaylov Headline Results August 2024 Survey of Business Uncertainty - 1.
+Sales revenue growth expectations have returned to their prepandemic average.
 (Slide 4) - 2.
 But firms remain more uncertain about future sales growth than before the pandemic.
-(Slide 4) - 3.
-Most firms in the SBU panel say they would not change their average prices in response to surprises in sales volumes.
-(Slide 7)

-SBU Survey of Business Uncertainty

-About the Survey

-The Survey of Business Uncertainty (SBU) is fielded each month by the Federal Reserve Bank of Atlanta.
+(Slide 4) - Over 20 percent of all SBU panelists say that their firms have slowed or stopped investment spending until after the elections, while 13 percent have slowed or stopped hiring until after the elections.
+(Slides 7&8) - Looking ahead to the November elections, firms rank monetary policy, tax policy, and regulation as the policy issues of highest concern.
+(Slides 9&10) SBU Survey of Business Uncertainty About the Survey The Survey of Business Uncertainty (SBU) is fielded each month by the Federal Reserve Bank of Atlanta.

 The SBU questionnaire goes to about 1500 panel members, who occupy senior finance and managerial positions at U.S. firms.
 We contact panel members each month by email, and they respond via a web-based instrument.
 Survey questions pertain to current, past, and future outcomes at the respondent's firm.
 Our primary objective is to elicit the respondent's subjective forecast distributions over own-firm future sales growth rates and employment levels.
 We also ask special questions on timely topics.
 For more information on survey design and methodology, please refer to the resources on the SBU page and "Surveying Business Uncertainty," published in the Journal of Econometrics and also available as NBER Working Paper 25956.
 Nominal sales growth has slowed considerably over the past two years.
 Recent employment growth is in line with pre-pandemic growth.

-January 2017-July 2024
+January 2017-August 2024

-NOTE: Calculated using monthly data through July 2024.
+NOTE: Calculated using monthly data through August 2024.
 Realized growth rate series for sales revenue and employment are activity-weighted averages of firms' reported (look-back) growth rates over the past year (specifically, the previous four quarters for sales revenue and previous 12 months for employment).
 NOTE: The chart shows smoothed series.

 Source: Survey of Business Uncertainty conducted by the Federal Reserve Bank of Atlanta.
 For more information, see "Surveying Business Uncertainty" by David Altig, Jose Maria Barrero, Nick Bloom, Steven J. Davis, Brent Meyer, and Nick Parker, NBER Working Paper No. 25956, February 2020.
 Sales revenue growth expectations have returned to their pre-pandemic average.
 However, firms remain more uncertain about future revenue growth than they were before the pandemic.

-January 2017-July 2024
+January 2017-August 2024